 This must be your dream project.
 To get a book published.
 To become a successful author.
 To read and hear the words ‘best-selling book’ or ‘best-selling author’.
 To be named in the bestseller list.
 If you are envisioning this, you must always pay good money and prioritize quality over price.

-The cost could be more when you want a professional to write a book or write a blog on your behalf, but you have to look at the bigger picture.
+The cost could be more when you want a professional to write an ebook or write a blog on your behalf, but you have to look at the bigger picture.

 Over the years, we have heard many people saying that writing should not cost ‘THIS’ much.
 They are not willing to spend four to six figures investment only because they think it should be cheaper.